sorat0mo/sorat0mo/README.md

 ### Where to find me

-I am reachable through e-mail and Github, don't try Linkedin because I rarely visit the site.
+I am reachable through e-mail and Github.
 I have more private channels, but I don't disclose them to strangers.

-### Some stats
+### Useless stats

 ![sorat0mo's GitHub stats](https://github-readme-stats.vercel.app/api?username=sorat0mo&show_icons=true&theme=nord)

+I am sure I will make more contributions...

 ### My motto
 Believing in the power of open source and transparency, I am commited to license all my works copylefted(ish).
 I license all my works in permissive licenses such as WTFPL or the Lorem Ipsum Content License.
 Knowledge should be shared openly, not locked tight.